avozda/modified-ERC20-dApp/README.md

 ### Gas Optimization Issues

-1. **Uncached Array Length** - In `TransferLimiter.sol`, the loop condition `i < balanceHolders.length` should use a cached array length instead of repeatedly accessing the storage array's length property, which consumes more gas.
+1. **Uncached Array Length** - In `TransferLimitation.sol`, the loop condition `i < balanceHolders.length` should use a cached array length instead of repeatedly accessing the storage array's length property, which consumes more gas.

 2. **Assembly Usage** - The OpenZeppelin `ECDSA.tryRecover()` function uses inline assembly.
 While not a security issue, it's noted as it may complicate code audits.